Winter Newsletter – Hope from John 15 and 16

 Perhaps you, like me, have been asked by numerous friends, “Why are you still in the United Methodist Church?”
 Where do we find hope in the midst of this chaos?
 Where did Jesus’ disciples turn to find hope after He was betrayed, arrested, and crucified?
 The Gospel of John gives us the answer to all these questions.

-Certainly in the days leading up to the Crucifixion, the disciples faced a time of utter confusion, of debilitating anxiety and fear, and, of course, intense suffering and pain.
+Certainly in the days leading up to the Crucifixion, the disciples faced a time of utter confusion, of debilitating anxiety, fear, and, of course, intense suffering and pain.
 They faced no less, and likely much more, confusion and doubt than we do in our current crisis.
 Keep in mind that Jesus told His disciples that they would weep and lament and have bitter sorrow, but He promised their sorrow would turn to joy.
 How so?

 Jesus also warned the disciples that they would be hated, and Jesus traced that hatred to its origin – hatred of Him (John 15: 18-19).
 The nature of the world is selfish.
 Jesus points us to the fact that the world’s selfishness presents us with opposition that creates trials for Christians.
 The resultant hatred is a sign that the disciples are chosen “out of the world.”
 Let us remember that we too are called “out of the world,” and let us not be tempted to compromise with it.

-The nature of Christians is to be love.
+Christians are called to be love.
 Love is defined by Jesus Himself: “If you keep My commandments you will abide in My love, just as I have kept My Father’s commandments and abide in His love.”
 (John 15: 9-10).
 Real love is characterized by obedience, not by selfish demands that defy scripture or offer misinterpretations of the truth by which we are called to live our lives.
 Let us not be tempted or confused by failing to understand the true meaning of love.
 And let us not embrace an understanding of grace that cheapens the love of the Father in giving His only begotten Son.
 Love is obedience, and grace is not cheap but costly.
 It is not love to condone what God does not condone.